-Gaston College, Dallas, N.C., is renaming its East Campus and Textile Technology Center in Belmont,
+Dallas, N.C.-based Gaston College has announced its East Campus and Textile Technology Center in

-N.C., in honor of W. Duke Kimbrell in recognition of an unrestricted multi-year,
+Belmont, N.C., will be renamed in honor of W. Duke Kimbrell in recognition of a multi-year,

-multimillion-dollar gift from the W. Duke Kimbrell Foundation to the Gaston College Foundation Inc.
+multimillion-dollar unrestricted gift from the W. Duke Kimbrell Foundation to the Gaston College